 For those practising or aspiring to practice medicine, medical volunteer abroad internships are an incredible way to gain experience while learning about local culture and the many healthcare challenges faced in developing countries.
-Depending on current skill levels, you can transfer pre-existing medical knowledge where possible and provide overall assistance to this understaffed hospital facing the many challenges found within developing countries.
+Depending on current skill levels, you can transfer pre-existing medical knowledge where possible and provide overall assistance to the understaffed hospitals facing many challenges found within developing countries.

 Why would you choose Involvement Volunteers International?

 IVI offer various medical placements and hospital internships designed for volunteers from all backgrounds and skill levels.
 Many options are available for volunteers with the intial phase of your placement dedicated to observation before getting your hands dirty.
 We are able to offer experienced participants with daily roles as nurses and doctors.

 Many of the hospitals aim to offer affordable health treatment to local inhabitants who don’t have access to free healthcare.
 Consequently they are inundated with patients, not helped by being under-staffed.
 Volunteers will be able to transfer their pre-existing knowledge and absorb knew knowledge and information from the medical staff and the hospital.

 These programs are designed for proactive individuals and groups that are prepared to adapt to the local environment and current needs and are designed to give participants the maximum level of interaction in the hospital.